Is Your LinkedIn Prospecting Strategy Drowning in Basic Tools?

 Frequently Asked Questions

-Why is managing the LinkedIn inbox so difficult?
+Why is the default LinkedIn inbox bad for business?

-What is the difference between LinkedIn Sales Navigator and an inbox tool like Kondo?
+Should I use Sales Navigator or an inbox tool like Kondo?